Dano507/astro-session-demo/README.md

 Also, I learned what "factory" means in programming terms and implemented one in my project to return the correct database wrapper plugins based on a string.
-I felt that it would be cleaner to separate this code from the session management code.
+I felt that it would be cleaner this way, separating it code from the session management code.

 ## SQLite
 With such a small database size (only storing ~<10 entries at